 4. Create a safe quiet area with a cosy bed that your cat has used previously.
 This might be a blanket in a cardboard box, an old duvet under the bed, or even a heated pet pad.
 If appropriate, raising the bed off the floor will provide an extra sense of security.
 If your cat retreats to this space or any other private area then do not disturb!
 This is your cat’s chosen coping strategy.

-5. Use a Pet Remedy or Feliway calming plugin diffuser to help reduce any anxiety your cat may be experiencing.
+5. Use a Pet Remedy, Feliway® or other calming plugin diffuser to help reduce any anxiety your cat may be experiencing.

 6. If you don’t already, provide a litter tray in a private location in your home that is easily accessible to your cat.